LiberTEM/LiberTEM/docs/source/dask.rst

 Since version 0.9, LiberTEM supports seamless integration with workflows that are based on Dask arrays.
 That means Dask arrays can serve as input for LiberTEM, and UDF computations can produce Dask arrays.
+Additionally, :meth:`~libertem.contrib.daskadapter.make_dask_array` can create Dask arrays from LiberTEM datasets.

 This can be used to combine features from Hyperspy and LiberTEM in a single analysis workflow: